rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

-Step 9: Function to load individual tab conversation dynamically (optional)
+Step 9: Function to load individual tab conversation dynamically (optional) :

-You can call below function to directly open any contact tab dynamically :

 ```
- $applozic.fn.applozic('loadTab', 'PUT_OTHER_USERID_HERE');  // Pass other USERID here instead of logged in USERID
+ $applozic.fn.applozic('loadTab', 'PUT_OTHER_USERID_HERE');  // user Id of other person with whom you want to open conversation

  ```